koprotk/org-exam/README.md

 ```

 ## Subparts
-Every part can be devided in subparts for every subpart just use `***`.
+Every part can be divided in subparts for every subpart just use `***`.
 And a part should be before:
 ``` org
 *
 **